silviaCerby/gitbook/docs/management/monitoring/monitor-events-in-the-activity-page.md

 ---
-description: This article describes all the events in the platform that you can monitor in the Activity page.
+description: "This article describes all the events in the platform that you can monitor in the Activity page."
 intercom_id: 10128426
 ---